Standard pairs for monomial ideals in semigroup rings

 As with most computations involving affine semigroup rings, our procedures for finding and using the standard pairs of a monomial ideal use ideas and techniques from convex discrete optimization.
 Loosely speaking, our algorithms require solving multiple integer linear programs (ILPs), which are famously known as NP-complete.
 However, our specific situation is not as bad as it sounds: if we fix the ambient affine semigroup ring, then finding standard pairs is not general integer programming, but integer programming \emph{in fixed dimension}, which is famously solvable in polynomial time~\cite{MR727410}.
 Even further, when the ambient ring is fixed, all the ILPs we need to solve arise from a single known matrix (the matrix of generators of the affine semigroup) in a finite number of possible ways.
 This means that, after some possibly costly pre-computations (that can be done once and stored), finding and using standard pairs in a fixed semigroup ring should not be too computationally intensive.
-Implementation of these ideas is an ongoing project of the authors, and computational data is not yet available.
+Implementation of these ideas is done by the \texttt{StdPairs}~\cite{Yu22} package on \texttt{SageMath} developed by the second author.
 Some more details on this work in progress can be found in Section~\ref{sec:implementation}.